shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 #### Abandonment

-Xandr records impressions when the impression is transacted on the platform, prior to delivery of the selected ad content.
+Microsoft Advertising records impressions when the impression is transacted on the platform, prior to delivery of the selected ad content.

 In certain situations, the user may abandon the web page after the impression was counted, but prior to delivery of the ad content.
 In this case, the impression is counted in the "imps" metrics, but the impression is not counted as "viewable impression".

 ### Logging Techniques

-The Xandr script periodically transfers data to a collection platform.
+The Microsoft Advertising script periodically transfers data to a collection platform.
 Data transfers contain partial information about ad viewability that is then aggregated on the platform.

 It is not prudent to send viewability data only when the user navigates away from the page because pages can remain open in hidden tabs, sometimes for days or weeks and the information may be lost if the page is closed when the user is offline.

 For this reason, data transfers are made periodically so that the risk of losing data is minimized.
-When the impression reaches the viewability threshold, a pixel is fired to the Xandr platform.
+When the impression reaches the viewability threshold, a pixel is fired to the Microsoft Advertising platform.

 ### Miscellaneous